miuxsoph/collatz-rust/README.md

 ```
 cargo run threaded incremental
 ```
-This mode utilizes a 1.1 lang interpereter to build the value of q using the !!.txt files
+This mode utilizes a 1.1 lang interpereter to write the value of q incrementally using the !!.txt files

 The program will compile, execute, and display the output in your terminal.